Mamluk dynasty of Iraq: Background

 Even before the rise of the Mamluks, Iraq was never fully integrated into the Ottoman administrative system.
 The Mosul province was placed under the timar system where taxes were farmed out to cavalry officers.
 Baghdad and Basra were placed the salyane system where taxation was farmed out to the governors.
 Constant war with Iran weakened Ottoman control further.
 By the 1700s this problem was becoming worse.

 The early 18th century was a time of important changes both in Constantinople and in Baghdad.
 The reign of Sultan Ahmed III (1703–30) was marked by relative political stability in the capital and by extensive reforms—some of them influenced by European models—implemented during the Tulip Period by Grand Vizier İbrahim Pasha.

 As in the previous two centuries, Iraq continued to be a battleground between the rival Ottoman Empire and Safavid Empire.
 The region also suffered from frequent inter-clan struggles.

+History

 Dynasty of Hasan Pasha

 The Mamluks ruled the pashaliks of Baghdad, Basrah, and Shahrizor.
 The pashalik of Mosul was ruled by the Iraqi Jalili dynasty.